dan-fritchman/Thesis/content.md

 Any existing tools for facet (b), comparison, remain unknown to the author.
 Automated _abstract as contract_ methodology would require authoring such comparison programs, initially for the physical and timing disciplines.
 Both would appear to be tractable and valuable contributions to the field.
 As noted in our prior example, parametric-abstract comparison essentially happens all the time, in the form of simulation measurements and their comparisons against target metrics.
 (Automation of these tasks can of course improve.)
 Behavioral _contracts_ might take on a number of forms, including (a) vectored simulation, exercising each system-desired behavior, and/or (b) formal-verification methods.

----

-### Paths Forward

-The eventual generation of efficient mixed-signal research-chips will require a number of steps on several axes.
-While prior sections largely focus on a desired eventual end-state, this section covers immediate-term steps to get started.

-In assessing future IP candidates, we can break down each blocks integration-difficulty by its _behavioral_ and _physical_ elements.
-Behavioral integration complexity is increased with features such as:

-- Substantial mixed-signal behavioral interactions with digital blocks and/or software, e.g. for power or clock management
-- High-bandwidth data attempting to make its way into a compute system, as from a memory or serial interface
-- Internal power generation and/or non-standard supplies, such as those from integrated voltage regulators

-Physical integration complexity, in contrast, is driven by features such as:

-- Multiple supplies, or complex relationships between supplies
-- Use of bumps, redistribution layers, and other chip-level resources
-- Use of large custom or non-standard analog-centric layout elements, such as integrated transformers or MIM caps
-- Constraints on coupling between these elements

-We can view each category of likely mixed-signal IP in light of these complications.
-Mixed-signal ML accelerators have low behavioral complexity, and require essentially only physical integration.
-Fully- and largely-digital PLLs add a low level of behavioral complexity, so long as they are not embedded in larger chip-level power-management schemes.
-These two use-cases serve as most desirable pilot cases.
-Wireline serial links, wireless transceivers, and memory interfaces each add sufficient behavioral and physical complexity to warrant waiting for later.

-Two candidate IP blocks appear most likely:

-- A mixed-signal machine learning accelerator, perhaps dropping into the interface of the existing Gemmini for sake of performance and energy-efficiency comparisons
-- A largely-digital PLL such as those designed by (Huang, Rahman), largely configured and controlled by software-accessible interfaces (rather than hardened power-management logic).

-### PLL Path

-Digital PLLs such as (Huang, Rahman) serve as viable candidates, as they are largely designed using digital-style tools and flows, e.g. SystemVerilog HDL and the Hammer back-end.
-Typically one or more internal sub-blocks, such as an oscillator, phase detector, regulator or bias network, will require (semi) custom design and layout, either in a framework such as BAG or in more conventional analog design environments.
-Reported "fully synthesizable" PLLs have avoided these custom-designed blocks altogether, through a combination of architectural choices (injection locking, centralized oscillator control), and detailed control of back-end tools.

-The behavioral interface of such PLLs can be broken into three elements:

-- (a) A _configuration interface_ for setting the values of internal parameters, likely via an addressable and software-accessible bus such as APB,
-- (b) A _control interface_ for performing changes to the PLL state, such as frequency changes, undergoing internal calibrations, or entering low-power states, and
-- (c) The _functional interface_, primarily including the reference and generated clocks, along with any low-latency status flags (e.g. lock and error indicators)

-The relative abstract-ability of this interface makes it a desirable point of separation between the PLL and the rest-of-chip.
-Ideally this interface can be designed sufficiently abstractly to fit future PLL IPs of different design implementation and target specs.

 # IC Design Databases